 If you don’t like hot weather or lazing on the beach, if you like the great outdoors and don’t come across anyone but sheep or horses, then Iceland is the place for you.

-Iceland is not just an island, it is an atmosphere that Jule Verne described very well in his “journey to the centre of the earth”.
+Iceland is not just an island, it is an atmosphere that Jules Verne described very well in his “Journey to the centre of the earth”.
 Every valley you pass through will bring you its share of surprises.

 You will go from a green, almost fluorescent plain lined with magnificent waterfalls to an ash-black desert where no life seems to exist.

 During a lunch break, everything changes in winter and the black plain will become white, covered with a thin layer of snow that will disappear a few hours later.

 It is said that in Iceland you experience all 4 seasons in one day, it is an experience that is lived many times over.

 Good to know: